Negligent Security Lawyers

 Any of these lapses can contribute to crimes such as assaults, robberies, burglaries, sexual assaults, or even homicides.
 When a reasonable security measure could have prevented such harm, the injured party may have grounds for a negligent security lawsuit.

-Who is Liable for Negligent Security?
+Who May Be Liable for Negligent Security in Springfield?

 In Springfield, MO, property owners, landlords, and business operators can all be held liable for failing to provide adequate security.
 Liability is determined based on whether the crime was foreseeable and whether the property owner took reasonable steps to prevent it.